craftcms/docs/docs/commerce/3.x/subscriptions.md

 ## Subscription support across gateways

-Currently, only `craftcms/commerce-stripe` gateway supports subscriptions.
+Currently, only the [Commerce Stripe gateway](https://plugins.craftcms.com/commerce-stripe) supports subscriptions.
 If you need subscriptions for another gateway that supports them, a plugin first must be created that implements that gateway.

 ## Subscription statuses